ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 **UPRN Directories**

 ONS produces two UPRN directories, which are similar to the postcode directories.
-The UPRN directories provide statistical geogrpahy information for each UPRN.
+The UPRN directories provide statistical geography information for each UPRN.

 *ONS UPRN Directory (ONSUD)*
-* Created by point-in-polygon assignment of UPRNs to geogrpahic boundaries.
+* Created by point-in-polygon assignment of UPRNs to geographic boundaries.
 * Provides a more exact location assignment.
 * Use for operational purposes.